 We spend an incredible amount of time sitting down.

-Infact, a typical series of movement during the course of the day could go like this: wake up from laying in bed, shower, dress and then have breakfast sitting at a table.
-Jump in the car to work, and then head for the desk and plonk ourselves on a chair, where for the most part we will be seated for on average 5-7 hours a day.
-We might perhaps go to a meeting….and sit around at the meeting.
+Infact, a typical series of movement during the course of the day could go like this: wake up from laying in bed, shower, dress and then have breakfast sitting at a table, jump in the car to work, and then head for the desk and plonk ourselves on a chair, where for the most part we will be seated for on average 5-7 hours a day.
+We might perhaps go to a meeting, or two..or three….and sit around at the meeting.
 We might have to leave the office and travel somewhere, perhaps in the car.
-For those at school, college or uni the situation isnt much different.
-Most education is situated in a class room or seminar where we..guess what?
+For those at school, college or university the situation isn’t much different.
+Most education is situated in a class room or seminar where we….guess what?
 Sit and listen to someone.
 We might travel home in a car or on the bus, and we might get home and sit down to eat and drink.
-Maybe we’ll stay at home and watch TV on the sofa or maybe we’ll go out and socialise, sitting down.
+Maybe we’ll stay at home and watch TV on the sofa, or game or fiddle on our gadgets.
+Or maybe we’ll go out and socialise, sitting down.
 We finish our day by falling into bed to start the sitting down routine again.

 Why is this ?
-The biometrics of sitting suggest that as soon as you sit, electrical activity in the leg muscles shut off, calorie burning drops to about one-per-minute and enzymes that help break down fat drop 90 percent.
+The biometrics of sitting suggest that as soon as you sit, electrical activity in the leg muscles shut off, calorie burning drops to about one-per-minute and enzymes that help break down fat drop 90%.
 Additionally, too much time spent sitting can decrease good cholesterol and insulin effectiveness, which raises your risk of getting diabetes.
-People who sit most of the day have an increased risk of heart attack.
-A cardiologist at the Mayo Clinic says explains that the risk is the same as smoking.
+People who sit most of the day, every day, over time, have an increased risk of heart disease and heart attack.
+A cardiologist at the Mayo Clinic suggests that the risk is the same as smoking.
 This is probably where the phrase “sitting is the new smoking” has come from.